rero/developer-resources/circulation/invenio-circulation.md

 `invenio-circulation` is a module used in RERO-ils to manage item loans.

 RERO have a specific repository to develop and enhance `invenio-circulation` module.
-You can find [RERO circulation on Github](https://github.com/rero/developer-resources).
+You can find documentation on [RERO circulation module][1].

+[1]: /circulation/circulation-module.md

 # Install and test